pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 4. Data Structures

-This section defines normative data structures for PIC.
+This section defines data structures for PIC.
 Examples are **informative**.
 Protocol encodings are defined in separate PIC Protocol specifications.

+> **NOTE**: This section is **informative**.
+Field names, JSON structures, and table requirements describe recommended characteristics for interoperable implementations.
+They are not normative requirements of the PIC Model.
+Concrete field names, encodings, and serialization formats are defined in PIC Protocol specifications.

 > **NOTE**: Identifiers in examples use HTTPS URLs for neutrality.
 > PIC is identifier-agnostic.
 Implementations MAY use DIDs, URNs, SPIFFE IDs, X.509 subjects, or any identifier scheme that satisfies the Trust Model requirements.
 > Concrete identifier formats are defined in PIC Protocol specifications.

 ---